xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab03/Lab03-Extending-and-customizing-SharePoint-lab-answer-key/08-Exercise-7-Deploying-SPFx-solutions-to-Microsoft-Teams.md

 1. Build the project by opening a command prompt and changing to the root folder of the project.
 Then execute the following command: `gulp build`

-1. Next, create a production bundle of the project by running the following command on the command line from the root of the project: `gulp bundle –ship`
+1. Next, create a production bundle of the project by running the following command on the command line from the root of the project: `gulp bundle --ship`

-1. Create a deployment package of the project by running the following command on the command line from the root of the project: `gulp package-solution –ship`
+1. Create a deployment package of the project by running the following command on the command line from the root of the project: `gulp package-solution --ship`

 1. Locate the file created by the gulp task, found in the **./sharepoint/solution** folder with the name *.sppkg.